david-04/shortycut/src/docs/dynamic-links.md

 ]);
 ```

-With these shortcuts in place, there's only keyword to remember.
+With these shortcuts in place, there's only one keyword to remember.
 Depending on the search term (if any), it opens the right page straight away.

 ## ![](img/arrow.svg) Favicons